Why Tom Cruise Is Famous?

 Q: Has Tom Cruise won any awards?

-A: Yes, Cruise has won numerous awards, including three Golden Globe Awards and three Academy Award nominations.
+A: Yes, Cruise has received numerous accolades, including three Golden Globe Awards and three Academy Award nominations.

 Q: What is Tom Cruise’s net worth?